d12frosted/elpa-mirror/gnu/tempel-readme.txt

 5 Adding template sources
 ═════════════════════════

-  Tempel offers a flexible mechanism for providing the templates which are applicable to the current context.
+  Tempel offers a flexible mechanism for providing the templates, which are applicable to the current context.
 The variable `tempel-template-sources' specifies a list of sources or a single source.
-A source can either be a function, which should return a list of applicable templates, or a variable name symbol of a variable which holds a list of templates, which apply to the current context.
-By default Tempel install the sources `tempel--file-templates' and the variable `tempel-local-templates'.
+A source can either be a function, which should return a list of applicable templates, or the symbol of a variable, which holds a list of templates, which apply to the current context.
+By default, Tempel configures only the source `tempel-file-templates'.
+You may want to add global or local template variables to your user
+  configuration:

+  ┌────
+  │ (defvar my-global-templates
+  │   '((example "Global example template"))
+  │   "My global templates.")
+  │ (defvar-local my-local-templates nil
+  │   "Buffer-local templates.")
+  │ (add-to-list 'tempel-template-sources 'my-global-templates) │ (add-to-list 'tempel-template-sources 'my-local-templates) └────

-6 Binding important to a key ════════════════════════════
+6 Binding important templates to a key ══════════════════════════════════════

-  Important kemplates can be bound to a key with the small utility macro `tempel-key' which accepts three arguments, a key, a template or name and optionally a map.
+  Important templates can be bound to a key with the small utility macro `tempel-key' which accepts three arguments, a key, a template or name and optionally a map.